ceddl/ceddl-website-and-spec/docs/Getting-started.md

 > Note:
 >
 > This guide currently assumes intermediate level knowledge of Web analytics, HTML, and JavaScript.
-If you are totally new to Web analytics development, it might not be the best idea to start at ceddl-polyfill as your first step - grasp the basics consepts used to send data to a analytics backend service, then come back!.
+If you are totally new to Web analytics development, it might not be the best idea to start at ceddl-polyfill as your first step - grasp the basics concepts used to send data to an analytics backend service, then come back!.

 ### Getting Started